 Some of this confusion likely stems from misunderstanding about the nature of foundation work.
 Because Templeton promotes projects that either assume or promote evolution does not mean that the foundation is chiefly dedicated to the advancement of evolutionary theory nor that every Templeton-funded project is about evolution.
 Considering that evolution is a dominant theory in modern science and the impetus for much of the current discussion and controversy at the intersection of theology and science, issues related to evolution will be consistently near the surface.
 However, evolution is not the primary focus of the Creation Project, nor is the nature of its compatibility with orthodox Christianity predetermined.

 Our actual funding area is called “Science and the Big Questions: Philosophy and Theology,” which funds projects that demonstrate potential in making progress on the “enduring Big Questions.”
-Nearly the entirety of our grant proposal is publicly visible on our website, either in the Creation Project landing page (objectives, perceived social context, and theme topics) or the individual programs (Henry resident fellowship, Stott pastoral Award, Dabar conference, Brown student paper competition).
+Nearly the entirety of our grant proposal is publicly visible on our website, either in the Creation Project landing page (objectives, perceived social context, and theme topics) or the individual programs (Henry Resident Fellowship, Stott Pastoral Award, Dabar Conference, Sapientia, and Public Lectures and Events).
 Evident throughout is commitment to developing the doctrine of creation and doing so with a posture of intellectual hospitality toward scientific inquiry.
-Moreover, we now have more than a year’s body of work, accessible both on our resource page and on Sapientia, which demonstrates the ways in which we’re engaging scientific questions and theories in conjunction with theology.
+Moreover, we now have more than three year’s body of work, accessible both on our resource page and on Sapientia, which demonstrates the ways in which we’re engaging scientific questions and theories in conjunction with theology.

 As stated above, the Henry Center has historically supported projects that are collaborative in nature and address the pressing needs of the church.
 As a project on the doctrine of creation, we are eager to partner with other organizations and individuals who are invested in this topic and who share the same commitment to truth, intellectual hospitality, collaboration, and Christian charity in our shared gospel labors.
 Accordingly, while there may be differences of beliefs and of disciplinary orientation on an array of issues, we have developed good relationships with many other Christian organizations addressing issues related to creation and the natural sciences, but we have no formal relationship with any of them.
 Members of these organizations participate in our summer conference, public events, and write for our online periodical, Sapientia.
 Moreover, as one of the few theological projects involved in the conversation, we hope to contribute to the conversation by raising new biblical and theological concerns and questions to an already lively and important discussion.